504ensicsLabs/DAMM/README.md

 * Can run multiple plugins in one invocation
 * The option to store plugin results in SQLite databases for preservation or for "cached" analysis
 * A filtering/type system that allows easily filtering on attributes like pids to see all information related to some process and exact or partial matching for strings, etc.
-* The ability to show the differences between two databases of results for the same or similar machines and manipulate for the cmdline how the differencing operates
+* The ability to show the differences between two databases of results for the same or similar machines and manipulate from the cmdline how the differencing operates
 * The ability to warn on certain types of suspicious behavior
 * Output for terminal, tsv or grepable

 ## Usage <a name="usage"/>
 ```
 NOTE: Most DAMM output looks better piped through 'less -S' (upper 'S') as in:
-#python damm.py <some DAMM functionality> | less -S
+#python damm.py <some DAMM functionality> | less -S (for default output format)
 ```
 ```
 python damm.py -h